Doctor of Nursing Practice (BSN to DNP)

 Related Programs

-Fort Hays State University offers a variety of programs customized to meet its students' unique requirements and passions.
-The following list highlights options designed to align with individual career goals and personal aspirations:
+Fort Hays State University offers a variety of programs tailored to meet the unique needs and interests of its students.
+The following options are designed to support individual career goals and personal aspirations:

 - Master of Science in Nursing (Nursing Administration)